Not Only Consistency: Enhance Test-Time Adaptation with Spatio-temporal Inconsistency for Remote Physiological Measurement: Related Work

-Early studies in rPPG primarily focused on establishing the feasibility of extracting heart rate from skin color fluctuations using standard cameras \cite{verkruysse2008remote,poh2010non,de2013robust}.
-In recent years, with remarkable advancements in computer vision and computational capabilities, deep learning methods have increasingly been applied in remote physiological estimation \cite{hsu2017deep,chen2018deepphys,niu2018synrhythm,vspetlik2018visual,niu2019rhythmnet,liu2020multi,wang2024condiff}.
+Early research primarily focused on exploring the feasibility of extracting heart rate from skin color fluctuations using standard cameras \cite{verkruysse2008remote,poh2010non,de2013robust}.
+This camera-based physiological monitoring method is known as remote photoplethysmography (rPPG).
+Additionally, the frequency changes in the mmWave signals reflected from chest movements, used to estimate physiological information \cite{gu2013doppler,wang20131}, have also been widely applied in RPM field.
+In recent years, with remarkable advancements in computer vision and computational capabilities, deep learning methods have increasingly been applied in remote physiological estimation \cite{niu2019rhythmnet,liu2020multi,wang2024condiff, choi2024fusion}.
 These approaches have demonstrated unprecedented accuracy in extracting not only HR but also other vital signs such as breathing rate, HRV, and blood oxygen saturation \cite{wang2025physmle}.

-Despite their excellent modeling capabilities and promising results in controlled settings, these DL-based rPPG models often suffer from limited generalization capacity when deployed in real-world environments \cite{cheng2021deep}.
+Despite their excellent modeling capabilities and promising results in controlled settings, these DL-based RPM models often have limited generalization capacity when deployed in real-world environments \cite{cheng2021deep}.
 Critical challenges include varying illumination conditions, subject motion states, diverse skin tones, and external environmental factors, compounded by inherent delays in acquisition devices and the predominant use of lab-based training data \cite{lee2024review}.
-To address these cross-domain challenges, recent rPPG estimation methods have made significant strides by adopting advanced DG \cite{lu2023neuron,sun2023resolve,wang2023hierarchical,wang2024tim} and DA \cite{du2023dual} strategies.
+To address these cross-domain challenges, recent RPM estimation methods have made significant strides by adopting advanced DG \cite{lu2023neuron,sun2023resolve,wang2023hierarchical,wang2024tim} and DA \cite{du2023dual} strategies.
 These approaches aim to bridge the gap between controlled environments and real-world applications through advanced transfer learning and feature extraction.
-While DL-based rPPG methods have made progress, DG lacks target specificity, and DA needs impractical target data amounts.
-To address these issues, we focus on fully TTA, allowing real-time model self-supervised fine-tuning during inference without offline source data.
+While DL-based RPM methods have made progress, DG lacks target specificity \cite{wang2025align}, and DA needs impractical labeled data from both the source and target domains \cite{xie2024sfda}.
+To address these issues, we focus on fully TTA, allowing real-time model to self-supervise fine-tuning during inference without offline source data.